TimZoet/cppql/build_instructions.md

 methods this library provides as wrappers around the C functions become 0-based.
 Note that this of course does not apply to any of the C functions, should you still use those.

+`CPPQL_SHUTDOWN_DEFAULT_OFF` can be set to `ON` or `OFF`.
+When enabled, the database connection wrapper will no longer call `sqlite3_shutdown` on destruction.
+This can be useful when opening multiple databases, both for performance reasons and because `sqlite3_shutdown` is not thread safe.

 `BUILD_TESTS` can be set to `ON` or `OFF`.
 When enabled, an application containing tests is created.

 Windows